Watermaker: Cons

 Some manufacturers of electrically powered watermakers have energy recovery systems in their design which reduce the power consumption; however, these are typically some 50% more expensive for any similar size due to their additional complexity.
 As a guideline, assuming a 12V DC system, the energy recovery incorporated in those watermakers have the effect of reducing the electric current used from perhaps typically 20A to about 8A.
 Like any piece of equipment, it is bound to fail at some time and cause expense/anxiety.

 Technology

 All watermakers designed for small boats and yachts rely on essentially the same technology, exploiting the principle of "reverse osmosis": a high pressure pump forcing seawater through a membrane that allows water but not salt to pass.

 The common comparison is that of a filter; however, as the holes in the membrane are smaller than molecules of sodium chloride (salt) and indeed smaller than bacteria, and pressures in the nature of 45-50 bar are required, the process is much more complex than the common water filter or the oil filter found in automobile engines.

-An innovation in the desalination technology was registered in the United States by Schenker Watermakers.
-According to the US Patent, it is an Energy Recovery System, which allows to activate the reverse osmosis process, obtaining an energy savings of approximately 80%.
-This technology does not require the use of high-pressure pumps even for the sea water desalination, and therefore allows to greatly reduce the consumption of electricity.
-The technology is available for flow rates up to 500 lit/h of fresh water produced.